-You can deduct as business expenses various federal, state, and local taxes directly attributable to your direct-selling business.
+You can deduct as business expenses various federal, state, and local taxes for your direct-selling business.
 Some of these taxes are discussed under Business Taxes, earlier, and others are discussed below.

 Income taxes.
-Income taxes are not deductible as business expenses.
-However, state and local income taxes can be deducted if you itemize deductions on Schedule A (Form 1040).
+You cannot deduct any income taxes as business expenses.
+However, you can deduct state and local income taxes as personal expenses if you itemize deductions on Schedule A (Form 1040).
+You cannot deduct federal income taxes at all.